cyclica/deriver/contrib/publication/README.md

 ```bash
 python deriver/src/deriver/fragment.py -i guacamol_v1_all.smi -o chembl.db
 ```
-The authors note that this process is memory and time-intensive.
+This process is memory and time-intensive.
 It is advisable to split the list into many parts, run in parallel on virtual machines, and then recombine the final set of fragments.
 This was done for the publication.
-The authors also advise using the following folder structure when running benchmarks to avoid pathing errors:
+Use following folder structure when running benchmarks to avoid pathing errors:
 .
 ├ results.py
 ├ plotting.py